 I do think your child will be more at ease if they are wearing their regular day to day clothing and they have had a snack.

-If you have to take paperwork as part of the process, make sure you have it ready in advance to try and minimize the wait time.
+If you were asked to bring paperwork as part of the process, make sure you have it ready in advance to try and minimize the wait time.

 Literacy development is just one part of Kindergarten readiness.